 Take a minute or two to breathe (longer, if necessary) and think through your response.
-Then, calmly tell the offending colleague exactly why he is so far off base with his comment.
+Then, calmly tell the offending colleague exactly why he is off base with his comment and let it go.

-Everything is not personal – even though it may feel that way.
+6. Understand that everything is not personal – even though it feels like it is.

 This can be a difficult one for many people to learn.
-It has been my biggest challenge (still haven’t completely mastered it).
+It has been my biggest challenge (I still haven’t completely mastered it).

-A wise first step when something has been said that upsets you, is to take a step back and think about exactly what was said – not what you think they meant.
+A wise first step when something has been said that feels very personal and upsets you, is to take a few minutes to think about exactly what was said – not what you think they meant.

 Was it truly a personal attack?
-On the surface, it may feel personal, but when you consider the words carefully and the speaker’s perspective, you may realize they have a point.
+On the surface, it may feel personal, but when you consider the words carefully and the speaker’s perspective, you may realize they have a point (or not).

-When you take a minute or two to assess the situation, you can calmly choose how you are going to respond – rather than give a knee-jerk reaction based strictly on emotion.
+When you take a minute or two to assess the situation, you can calmly choose how you are going to respond – rather react with an emotional outburst.

-Keep in mind that when you always take comments from others personally, you are giving the speakers more power over you than they should ever be allowed to have.
-You are allowing them to question what you feel and believe, rather than relying on what you know to be true about yourself.
+Keep in mind that when you take comments personally, you are giving people more power than they should ever be allowed to have.
+It triggers self-doubt, rather than allowing you to tap into what you know to be true about yourself.

-You have probably heard this most of your life, I certainly have.
+You have probably heard this most of your life.

-We know life is filled with challenges and many potentially annoying situations.
-So, allowing yourself to get upset when someone says or does something you don’t like, serves no purpose.
-You are spinning your wheels and wasting your energy.
-It also weakens your ability to think clearly when stressed and to deal with bigger issues as they arise.
+Allowing yourself to get upset or doubt yourself when someone says or does something you don’t like, serves no purpose.
+You spin your wheels and waste your energy.

-Learn to let the little stuff wash over you without response.
+Learn to let the small stuff wash over you without responding.
 Save your focus and energy for the big battles that are worth fighting – the ones with outcomes that can make a difference to you or someone you care about.

 For good measure, I have included three action steps you can take right away and a list of suggested reading for anyone who would like more information.

 - To stop caring about other people’s opinions, you must be able to calm your mind.
-Otherwise, it is too easy for other people’s comments to make you angry.
+Otherwise, it is too easy to get angry and/or accept other people’s comments as truth and feel bad about yourself.

-- Meditation is a great way to help you control angry feelings when they arise.
+- Meditation is a great way to help you control anger and self-doubt when they arise.